 Unfortunately, the situation you describe is far too common.
-Aggressive collection attorneys and process servers are frequently careless about properly serving defendants, leading to default judgments against people who do not even know they were sued.
-I will explain more in just a moment.
+Aggressive collection attorneys and process servers are frequently careless about serving defendants properly, leading to default judgments against people who do not even know they were sued.

 Civil Procedure and You